 The School of Physics and Astronomy has a reputation for excellence in both research and teaching.
-Each of the four research groups has dedicated resources, attracting funding from a variety of sources, including 3 prestigious ERC grants.
+Each of the four research groups has dedicated resources, attracting funding from a variety of sources, including 2 Future Leaders Fellowships and a 4 million Euro doctoral Training Network from the EU.
 We perform a range of world-leading fundamental and applied research and have a long and successful cooperation with the industries closely related to our main research activities.
 We are actively developing multidisciplinary collaborations with academia, industry and government services to create new opportunities for our researchers that push the boundaries of research.
 Our PhD students are given comprehensive training, furnishing them with a range of transferable skills and a network of more than 90 active research students.
-The School is a member of the DISCnet consortium offering data intensive science training to physics PhD students.
+The School is a member of the DISCnet consortium offering data-intensive science training to physics PhD students.
 The training also includes possibilities for industrial placements (e.g. with IBM, National Crime Agency, and BAe Systems) for those interested in data science careers.
 All of the studentships we offer are fully funded (fees and stipends) for eligible students.

 An indicative list of potential projects can be found here.